Vitamin D: Fortification

 In the early 1930s, the United States and countries in northern Europe began to fortify milk with vitamin D in an effort to eradicate rickets.
 This, plus medical advice to expose infants to sunlight, effectively ended the high prevalence of rickets.
-The proven health benefit of vitamin D led to fortification to many foods, even foods as inappropriate as hot dogs and beer.
-In the 1950s, due to some highly publicized cases of hypercalcemia and birth defects, vitamin D fortification became regulated, and in some countries discontinued.
+The proven health benefit of vitamin D led to fortification to many foods, even foods such as hot dogs and beer.
+In the 1950s, due to some highly publicized cases of hypercalcemia and birth defects, vitamin D fortification became regulated, and even discontinued in some countries.
 As of 2024, governments have established mandated or voluntary food fortification programs to combat deficiency in, respectively, 15 and 10 countries.
-Depending on the country, manufactured foods fortified with either D_{2} or D_{3} may include dairy milk and other dairy foods, fruit juices and fruit juice drinks, meal replacement food bars, soy-protein–based beverages, wheat flour or corn meal products, infant formulas, breakfast cereals and 'plant milks', the last described as beverages made from soy, almond, rice, oats and other plant sources intended as alternatives to dairy milk.
+Depending on the country, manufactured foods fortified with either D_{2} or D_{3} may include dairy milk and other dairy foods, fruit juices and fruit juice drinks, meal replacement food bars, soy-protein–based beverages, wheat flour or corn meal products, infant formulas, breakfast cereals and 'plant milks',.

-Biosynthesis
+Biosynthesis and evolution

 In the epidermal strata of the skin, vitamin D production is greatest in the stratum basale (colored red in the illustration) and stratum spinosum (colored light brown).